 Did you catch my unconventional ingredient in there?
 I used Baker’s Corner Yellow Cake mix.
 Why not use carrot cake?
 Well, the yellow cake mix adds a buttery richness that boxed carrot cake just can’t replicate.

 On top of that, I love that I can control the spice and the amounts of nuts, carrots, raisins, etc. This recipe can be perfectly adapted to individuals’ tastes and not all recipes can offer that!
-When I get all of these beautiful ingredients at ALDI I can save money and be really happy with the quality of product.

 Just look at the gorgeous cake.
 I had a hard time getting a fork out and digging right in!

 Brown Sugar Cream Cheese Frosting

 I have seen versions of this frosting online but have never tried it because I pipe out 99% of my frostings.
 With the addition of brown sugar, I knew it would never get as stiff as I prefer for piping, so I stick to my traditional recipe.
 The beauty of this cake was that I could offer a “rustic” design and spread this glorious frosting out with no intention of piping.
 I am so glad I did!
 The rich depth of flavor when paired with this cake in like nothing I have ever tried.
 Save this Brown Sugar Cream Cheese recipe for the next time you make any carrot or spice cake!